Army Soldier-athlete makes Olympic debut in Bobsleigh

 |0

-This work, Army Soldier-athlete makes Olympic debut in Bobsleigh, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Soldier-athlete makes Olympic debut in Bobsleigh, by SGT Michael Hunnisett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT